SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Grid.md

      > - If the number of items to be displayed exceeds the number of cells displayed in the component, navigation buttons are available to navigate through the data<!--RN 34761-->.
      > - When the scaling of the cells is set to a fixed size and there are too many columns and/or rows to show them at once in the component, in read mode, it is possible to scroll through them with a scrollbar that becomes visible when you hover over the component<!--RN 37699-->.

-   - *Item templates > Alarms*: Allows you to freely customize the appearance of the grid component using templates<!--RN 34761-->.
+   - *Item templates*: Allows you to freely customize the appearance of the grid component items using templates<!--RN 34761-->.

      - To access the Template Editor, click *Edit* next to the pencil icon.